duxy-me/MTPR/README.md

 ```

 # Dataset
+The three datasets can be found here, <https://drive.google.com/file/d/1iKm2gHLuQ9X89l1Efq8Y9iJyRiV48sMu/view?usp=drive_link>

-We provide the dataset "amazon" in `amazon/men.npy`.
+In this repository, we provide the dataset "amazon" in `amazon/men.npy`.

 ```
 >>> import numpy as np